 To become a member or get involved with the work we do, please attend a regular orientation.
-New Member Orientations: Every Monday – Friday at 12 noon.
+New Member Orientations: Every Monday and Wednesday.
 Please call the office or email us with the date you expect to attend orientation.
 Walk-ins are also welcome.
-If you cannot attend at the following dates and times, please call us at (202) 559-7496.
+If you cannot attend at the following dates and times, please contact us.

 ROC-DC builds power and voice for restaurant workers in three major ways: